isaachcamp/msc-labbooks/to-do-list.md

     - Read up on MCA method again, make sure you understand the implications of it.

 - Chapter 2
-    - Back-up/Compare Results with References e.g. Zhang et al. 2022, Bracegirdle et al. 2020 and Lee et al. 2019
+    - Back-up/Compare Results with References e.g. Bracegirdle et al. 2020.
-    - Include extra components from discussion.
-    - MCA
-        - More emphasis on the connections between the two fields.
-    - Covariance Maps
+    - Base State
+        - Add figure with all meridional profiles.
+        - Add symbols to legend of Taylor diagram.
-        - Include spatial correlations and RMSEs.
+        - Redo spatial biases figure with mask.
-        - Look into and mention seasonal differences, e.g. compare with Lee et al. 2019, is the post-dominant season still the weakest?
-        - Create portrait plot and refer to it.
-        - Ensure that the RMSEs for ZW3 are being calculated correctly -- are the small spatial correlation values due to the intentional change of sign? -- or is it because they are not directly related back to the observations, i.e., the extrema are not located in the same place?
+    - Composites
+        - Redo figures with shared cmap.
     - CBF analysis
-        - Download meridional wind anomalies, va.
-        - Calculate CBFs for each model from the following EOF analyses on ERA-5:
-            - SAM -- zg500 EOF1
-            - A-SAM -- zg500 zonal anomalies EOF1
-            - ENSO/PSA 1 & 2 -- zg500 EOF2 & 3
-            - ZW3 -- va EOF1 & 2
-        - Create portrait plot for these and for seasonality of mean fields and refer to it in text.
+        - Add in reference to seasonal performance.
+        - Effect of difference in methodology from Lee et al.?

 - Chapter 3
     - Introduction
+        - Finish intro write-up.
-        - Include outline of methods in the summary part of the intro.
+        - Include outline of methods in the summary part.
     - Methods
         - Identify statistically significant changes to the mean field.
             - Apply either Tebaldi et al. 2011 or Knutti & Sedlacek 2013 method for robustness.